 Mc+Mc provided multiple options for full brand looks, considering both the bulk cotton candy items as well as the Sucre Shimmer glitter bombs.
 Ultimately, Art of Sucre chose to invest in flexible pouches that helped preserve the freshness of the cotton candy during shipping.
 The chosen design has personality and spunk with custom illustrations of each cotton candy character and a window to view the cotton candy utilizing each character’s unique shape of hairstyle.
 The overall design is modern and chic, with a nod to European pâtisseries.

 Art of Sucre launched their online store in March 2021 with seven unique flavors of cotton candy and a variety of Sucre Shimmer glitter bombs—totaling close to 1,500 units.
-Additionally, there were 1,123 store sessions, 619 total orders for a 53% conversion rate, with an average order value of $38.
+Additionally, there were 1,123 store sessions, 619 total orders for a 53% conversion rate.
+Since then, Art of Sucre has expanded their business to include more prouducts, as well as expanded into wholesale and custom orders.
+Some recent partnerships include: Kate Spade, Little Words Project, American Girl, and Spade & Sparrow.